Fees and funding

 If you are coming here from within the EU:

-You will pay the same fees as UK students.
+You should pay the same fees as UK students provided that you are a holder of a EU passport.
 You will find course fees on our individual course pages .
-If you are from an EU country, you may be able to get a tuition tee loan; visit gov.uk for more information.
+If you are from an EU country, you may be able to get a tuition fee loan; visit gov.uk for more information.